 She was sidelined for seven months after her October 10 surgery.
 In 2013, she began working on two books: a memoir under the Simon & Schuster Touchstone Books label and a picture book for the G. P. Putnam's Sons for Young Readers label.
 In September 2013, Copeland became a spokesperson for Project Plié, a national initiative with the goal of broadening the pipeline of leadership within ballet.
 Copeland was interviewed in the November 2013 Vogue Italia.

 In 2014 Copeland's autobiography Life in Motion: An Unlikely Ballerina was released.
 Copeland was named to the President's Council on Fitness, Sports, and Nutrition and became a guest judge for the 11th season of So You Think You Can Dance.
 In May 2014, she performed the lead role of Swanilda in Coppélia at the Metropolitan Opera House.
-In addition, she performed the roles of a Shade and the Lead D'Jampe in La Bayadère alongside Herman Cornejo and Alina Cojucaru.
+In addition, she performed the roles of a Shade and the Lead D'Jampe in La Bayadère alongside Herman Cornejo and Alina Cojocaru.

-Later in the year, she performed the Odette/Odile double role in Swan Lake on September 3 when the company toured in Brisbane, Australia.
+Later in the year, she performed the Odette/Odile double role in Swan Lake in September 2014 when the company toured in Brisbane, Australia.
 She would later perform Odette/Odile in New York City as well as her first Romeo and Juliet.
 She was a Dance Magazine Awards 2014 honoree.
 Copeland was selected for the 2015 Time 100.
 As a result, she appeared on the cover of Time, making her the first dancer to appear on the cover since Bill T. Jones made the cover in 1994.